 Every student at Gateway takes a course load that exceeds requirements for admission to the UC and CSU systems as well as private colleges and universities across the nation.
 All academic courses at Gateway are aligned with the Common Core State Standards and incorporate Gateway’s particular emphasis on process of learning, commitment to community, and integrity.

 Four years are required.
 The core humanities course is a three-year course that comprises a cross-cultural study of history, literature, and social studies.
 This course offers credits in English, history, and social science and is very writing-intensive.
 During senior year, all students take a full year of Civics/Economics and English.
 Additionally, we offer AP US History, AP English, and English 11 Honors for students who are eager to tackle the challenge.

 Three years of math are required.
 All students must pass three years of math through Algebra 2.
 We offer various math courses, from Algebra 1 through AP Calculus.

-Two years of art are required.
-In 9th grade students take Fundamentals of Art and in 10th grade they take visual art, drama, jazz, or vocals.
+Two years of arts are required.
+Students may choose to take a two-year sequence of Drama or Visual Arts, or take one year of each.
 Students may continue their study of the arts in subsequent years.

 9th Grade Seminar

 One year is required.
 This research-based course is intended to ensure the successful transition from middle school to our rigorous college-prep high school.

 Two semesters are required.
 Taught by our college counselors, this course helps to ensure that all students successfully navigate the college admissions process.

 Two years are required (240 hours total).
 Students may earn PE points in a variety of ways, including participating in: the PE elective, interscholastic team sports, organized sports/activities not sponsored by Gateway, a Project Week mini course that counts for PE credits, or certain Gateway clubs or activities that count for PE credits.